esx-community/esx_adrp_vehicle/README.md

 # esx_adrp_vehicle

-ESX ADRP Vehicle Managment developed by for ADRP.
+ESX ADRP Vehicle Managment developed by Hawaii Beach initially for ADRP.
 Releasing this because I got kicked out and they no longer seem to use half the code, so at least someone can still enjoy it!

 ## Features